jss367/jss367.github.io/_posts/2022-01-02-fastai-data-tutorial-object-detection.md

 batch_tfms = [Rotate(), Flip(), Normalize.from_stats(*imagenet_stats)]
 ```

-Now we turn it into a `DataBlock`.
+Now, we turn it into a `DataBlock`.

 ```python